 Some of them break while being put on.

-Inexpensive price for a box of 100 gloves.
-Super-strong puncture and chemical resistance.
-Fits true to size.
-Soft and stretchy.
-Ideal for home use and light jobs.
+Boasts an inexpensive price for a box of 100.
+Resistant to damage from punctures and chemicals.
+Fits true to size, with several sizes available.
+Soft and stretchy material.
+Ideal for home use and other light jobs.

-Can tear if using for more heavy-duty jobs.
+Can tear if using for more heavy-duty work.

 If you handle chemicals or interact closely with people on the job, you are at greater risk for exposure to hazardous contaminants.
 To help protect yourself, you can wear medical-grade gloves, which act as a physical barrier to keep those contaminants off your hands.

-Nitrile isn't quite as comfortable as latex, but it comes close.
+Nitrile: Nitrile isn't quite as comfortable as latex, but it comes close.
 As the material heats up, it conforms to the user's hand, which helps increase comfort and dexterity.
 Nitrile is resistant to both chemical and biological hazards, and it is puncture resistant.
-Although some people can be allergic to nitrile, it is often trace elements of latex that cause the issue.
-Be sure the nitrile gloves you purchase are labeled latex-free.
+Although some people can be allergic to nitrile, the trace elements of latex are often what cause the issue.
+Be sure the nitrile gloves you get are labeled latex-free.